-Are you in the fitness field, but have yet to tap into the online marketplace?
+Are you a fitness instructor who wants to create a personal trainer website but have yet to tap into the online marketplace?
 According to the Bureau of Labor Statistics, there will be a 24% increase in the number of fitness trainers and instructors from 2010-2020.

 - 72% of consumers trust online reviews as much as personal recommendations from real people.